XPMUser/XPMUser.github.io/README.md

 - 1.5.0 | Coming Soon!

+  The was the last version to have the Leaderboards available and to name the Barnacle Cove, 'Pirate Isle'.

+- 1.6.0 | Coming Soon!

   This has the 1-11-0's quests thing.
 The leaderboards can't be viewed yet.

-- 1.6.0 | Coming Soon!

-  Just like 1.5.0.
+Pirate Isle's name is Barnacle Cove.

 - 1.7.0 | Coming Soon!